-President – Sean Dane
+President – Steve Ferrezza

-Vice President - Steven Ferrezza
+Vice President – Drew Picard

-Treasurer - Bailey Brown
+Treasurer – Drew Evans

 Since its inception in 1996, MLS has seen many changes, both on the pitch and off, as it has grown into the league we know today.
 However, the one constant has always been the support of fans.
 Whether by the handful in cavernous, decrepit buildings, or by the tens of thousands in gleaming new soccer specific stadia, we the fans have supported our local teams through it all.
-It is we the supporters who are the rightful curators of MLS’s history, as we’ve lived it game by game, minute by minute, song by song, mile by mile.
+It is we the supporters who are the rightful curators of MLS’ history, as we’ve lived it game by game, minute by minute, song by song, mile by mile.

-Although MLS Cup is the de facto piece of silverware for which every team strives, The Supporters Shield is a tangible manifestation of the fans’ passion and commitment.
-The Supporters Shield represents all ninety minutes of every game, every year, and every emotion felt by the fans who strive to lift their teams with their collective voice.
+Although MLS Cup is the de facto piece of silverware for which every team strives, The Supporters’ Shield is a tangible manifestation of the fans’ passion and commitment.
+The Supporters’ Shield represents all ninety minutes of every game, every year, and every emotion felt by the fans who strive to lift their teams with their collective voice.
 More than anything, The Supporters’ Shield belongs to supporters.